-6.2 Equity and National Minorities
+7.6.2 Equity and National Minorities

 As China has developed rapidly there have been growing concerns for equity between the more and less developed Provinces, and between the majority population and national minorities.
 The framework for Chinese government policy on national minorities has six fundamental policy dimensions.
-These are i) Giving Priorities and Preferential Support to Education for Ethnic Minorities in the Whole Development Plan; ii) Greatly Enhancing the Educational Level of Ethnic Minority People; iii) Making Education in Ethnic Unity an Important Part for Education Development; iv) Promoting Bilingual Education as Important Measures of Improving Livelihood of Ethnic communities; v) Building up the Teachers' Contingent for Improving Quality of Education for Ethnic Minorities; vi) Promoting National Support with Self-reliance in Minority-inhabited Areas40.
+These are (i) Giving Priorities and Preferential Support to Education for Ethnic Minorities in the Whole Development Plan; (ii) Greatly Enhancing the Educational Level of Ethnic Minority People; (iii) Making Education in Ethnic Unity an Important Part for Education Development; (iv) Promoting Bilingual Education as Important Measures of Improving Livelihood of Ethnic communities; (v) Building up the Teachers' Contingent for Improving Quality of Education for Ethnic Minorities; (vi) Promoting National Support with Self-reliance in Minority-inhabited Areas.

 The ambition is to reduce educational inequalities through a mixture of increased subsidies and investments in educational infrastructure, increased incentives and improved conditions of work for teachers, and development of pedagogy and curriculum that can contribute to social cohesion and economic development.
 To this end the promise is to target public resources on minority-inhabited areas in order to enhance the level of development of education in an all round way and accelerate the development of educational courses for ethnic minorities.
 This should promote the economic and social development of minority-inhabited areas and promote unity, common prosperity and development among different nationalities.
-In future, the priority will be given to the equalization of basic public education service, to accelerate the narrowing of the gaps in education development levels between minority-inhabited areas and national average, promote the great-leap-forward development of education for ethnic minorities, gradually at the same path with national development, and greatly enhance the human resources development in minority areas and minority-inhabited areas41.
+In future, the priority will be given to the equalization of basic public education service, to accelerate the narrowing of the gaps in education development levels between minority-inhabited areas and national average, promote the greatleap-forward development of education for ethnic minorities, gradually at the same path with national development, and greatly enhance the human resources development in minority areas and minority-inhabited areas.

-7. Conclusions and Policy insights
+7.7 Conclusions and Policy Insights

 Educational gaps and inequalities are important indicators of more general social and economic gaps.
 Gaps in achievement and attainment between the majority of children and those marginalized by migration, gender, health status and ethnicity are potential sources of economic loss and social conflict.
 Many reasons can be cited to explain these gaps and a joint effort of the whole society is needed to narrow the gaps.
 Government has to take the leading responsibility and promote a more equitable system to limit and narrow the gaps between groups with disadvantage and the rest.
+Targeted investment in education equality and balanced development are the priority considerations.
+This implies balanced development of educational finance and acting on the principle of adjusting for special needs, which means investing more in vulnerable groups, such as students of minorities and those in remote areas as well as poor students and females.
+In summary this chapter identifies some ways forward.